f2calv/yamlizr/README.md

 [![Build Status][azdo-badge]][azdo-url] <!-- ![Code Coverage][azdo-coverage-url] --> [![Nuget][cascap.yamlizr-badge]][cascap.yamlizr-url]

-**yamlizr** is a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) which converts Azure DevOps Classic Build/Release Definitions and any referenced Task Groups en-masse into their [YAML Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) or [GitHub Action](https://github.com/features/actions) equivalent.
+> This tool was created in the summer of 2020 when there was no means of exporting a complete pipeline to YAML.
+As of November 2020 there is a new [Export to YAML](https://devblogs.microsoft.com/devops/replacing-view-yaml/) feature which allows you to export an entire pipeline to YAML.
+The official tool covers more edge cases than this CLI.
+Where this CLI still has benefits is in the conversion of every definition en-masse and it also gives developers the ability to automate YAML output customisations to fit their exact needs.

-Currently (as of August 2020) [Azure DevOps](https://dev.azure.com) only allows you to view the YAML for individual tasks in your definitions, however it doesn't allow the exporting of entire pipelines as YAML nor does it support task group-to-YAML conversion ...so hopefully this tool fills that gap.
+**yamlizr** is a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) which converts Azure DevOps Classic Designer Build/Release Definitions and any referenced Task Groups en-masse into their [YAML Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) or [GitHub Action](https://github.com/features/actions) equivalent.

 The tool itself uses the [Azure DevOps .NET Client Libraries](https://docs.microsoft.com/en-us/azure/devops/integrate/concepts/dotnet-client-libraries?view=azure-devops) to pre-cache relevant data from your Azure DevOps organisation/account.
 This data includes build/release definitions, task groups, tasks/extensions data and variable groups.
 This Azure DevOps data is converted into Azure DevOps Pipeline objects (stages/jobs/steps/variables) which are then persisted to YAML using the [YamlDotNet](https://github.com/aaubry/YamlDotNet) library.